ballerina-platform/ballerina-lang/docs/quick-tour.md

 ## Setting up the Editor

 To run this, copy the above code into a hello-world.bal file.
-You can use your [favourite editor to work on Ballerina code](tools-ides-ballerina-composer.md).
 Let's try this on VS Code.

 ```
 code hello-world.bal